 - Costs in relation to research projects must not be incurred until a fully signed contract is in place.

 - Research Contracts can only be signed by a member of the University's Executive.

 As part of its commitment to widening the availability of academic research, LSBU has adopted the Open Access policy.
-Open Access means many without privileged access to academic publications can reach prestigious research findings for free.
+This policy allows those without privileged access to academic publications to reach prestigious research findings for free.
 This way, important new sector knowledge can be shared further at no extra cost.

-LSBU's Open Access policy will include the new LSBU Research Open repository of academic research.
+LSBU's Open Access policy includes LSBU's Research Open repository of academic research.
 Find out more about the University's Open Access policy.